dejanr/dotfiles/readme.md

 - A **machine** has one or more role and defines how machine should be configured
 - A **overlay** is reusable nix derivation, app, wrapper or just an nix script
-- A **role** is collection of configuration to fulfill a specific role
+- A **role** is collection of configurations to fulfill a specific role

 ### dotfiles